CuBoulder/express_documentation/docs/creating_custom_bundles.md

 }
 ```

+Tags can also be edited and created for code assets using the hosted version of Lil' Shrugger on Pantheon.

 ### Labels

 Labels are the user-friendly title of the module.
 This will appear in the card as the title on the enable bundle list pages.
 Any time the name of the module appears to the user, it should use the label atlas field instead of the name atlas field.